Designing for Humanity in the Age of AI

 • The Trust Problem — Why compliance isn’t enough, and how to turn trust into a strategic advantage.

-Mini-Series 2: Redesigning Human-Centered Design for the AI Era
+Mini-Series 2: Redesign Human-Centered Design for the AI Era

 Essays that show how to evolve design practices for adaptive, opaque, and social systems: